khai2931/college/git-help.md

 `git add *` - add all files to commit

-`git push` - update branch to your changes

 `git commit -m "message"` - commit new changes to repository

 # Advice